Generate videos using images

 Firefly Video is the default for generating videos with the Generate video feature.

-9. The Frames per second is set to a default 24 FPS.
+The Frames per second for all generated videos is set to a default of 24 FPS across Adobe and partner models.

-10. Select from the available camera Motion options to guide the camera's movement within the generated video:
+If you have added only the first frame under Frame, you can choose Motion under the Camera section to guide the camera's movement within the generated video:

 • Zoom in: Move the camera lens closer to the subject, making it appear larger as the video proceeds.